 For Alleppey, I took the picturesque old route (SH66) that runs along the coast passing through smaller villages and beautiful backwaters.
 It was a Sunday morning with absolutely no traffic except for the people visiting churches.
 Fishermen were maneuvering their Chinese nets every here and there (the famous Chinese nets of Kochi are more abundant in the interior of Kerala).
 I took a halt at Marari Beach, and met an awesome elderly German couple who were traveling in their Volkswagen caravan around the world.
 Had a nice little chat over breakfast, thanked them for everything and hit the road again.
 Reached Alleppey.

 Now, the backwaters.
 The backwater system of the western coast starts from Karnataka and keeps on getting better as we go further.
 Of these, Alleppey’s backwaters are unarguably the prettiest, supported with the largest lake in Kerala (Vembanad Lake), paddy fields of Kuttanad (highest producer of rice in India), and a complex network of waterways.
-This also means that Alleppey is very popular & commercialized destination making it tricky for travellers on budget to get the best of it.
+This also means that Alleppey is very popular & commercialized destination making it tricky for travelers on a budget to get the best of it.

 There are two areas where accommodation options are aplenty.
 One is near the backwaters, another is in the town.
 Here is the summary for both